Give Back, Give Books

 Photos: Studio 2-B

-Teachers' Choice Applicants can apply for up to 200 new books apiece to be used in projects supporting literacy such as student book clubs, parent-child reading events and other activities or events.
+Teachers' Choice Applicants can apply for up to 200 new books from REF's collection or 100 special order books to be used in projects supporting literacy such as student book clubs, parent-child reading events and other activities or events.
 Most books donated for teacher projects are required to be given to students for their home libraries by the end of the school year.
 Educators can choose to keep a class set.

 Students and teachers have responded enthusiastically.
 As a teacher directing a high school student book club at lunchtime noted: "They were very excited to see what books were available, especially those in a series ...
 They used each other as resources and engaged in conversation about the books."